greenaussie/wpc_proposal_feedback/README.md

 1. Experience with preparation and execution of test cases.

    - Working with UNSW testers for pre-production end-to-end service testing
-   - Ensuring stories are defined in terms which are specific and thus acceptance tests can easily be defined
+   - Ensuring stories are defined in terms which are specific and thus acceptance critera and tests can easily be defined
    - Use of load testing to ensure service capacity meets expection, while maintining efficiency (approprize resource sizing)
    - Ensuring unit tests are part of automated build processes